GithubHelp home page GithubHelp logo

 Note

-enabling GUI support may slow down customfetch a bit because it needs to load the GUI libraries at runtime
+enabling GUI mode may slow down customfetch a bit because it needs to load the GUI libraries at runtime

 To check if it's enabled or not, run "cufetch --version"